 When creating a PIP, look for peer feedback that is tied to performance data.
 Do not include opinions, generalizations, or assessments of character in the plan.
 The goal is to outline the concrete reasons for having a performance improvement plan.

 Approach the conversation with compassion and be prepared to listen.
-It’s normal for employees to feel defensive about their performance, especially if they worry that it may impact their job.
+It’s normal for employees to feel defensive about their performance, especially if they worry that it may impact their jobs.
 Bring a caring, team-oriented perspective to the conversation.
-Remember to also let the employee come up with their own solutions.
+Remember to also let the employee come up with their solutions.

-5. Work with the employee to develop goals
+4. Work with the employee to set goals.

 PIPs get a bad rap for being ineffective.
 That’s because they are often focused on employee performance but not inclusive of the employee’s perspective.
 Every HR person should want their employee to take their performance improvement plan to heart.
 The way to do that is to work with the employee to develop goals that address performance issues.